 - Take a stroll with your baby.
 If you use a carrier, check that it fits and that it supports your baby's head and neck, while facing inward.

 - Once your baby's umbilical cord stump falls off, bathe her in a small tub with about 2 inches of warm water.

-- To treat the greasy, scaly skin on your baby's scalp (called cradle cap), wash it with a gentle baby shampoo and softly brush off the scales.
+- To treat any greasy, scaly skin on your baby's scalp (called cradle cap), wash it with a gentle baby shampoo and softly brush off the scales.
 You can also rub on mineral oil if recommended by your doctor.

-- Your baby's tiny nails can be hard to trim, but you need to keep them short so she doesn't scratch herself.
+- Your baby's tiny nails can be hard to trim, but it's important to keep them short so she doesn't scratch herself.
 To make cutting her nails easier, do it while she's asleep, and try filing with an emery board or nail file.

 - It's normal for babies to have small pimples, or baby acne, on their face and shoulders.
 Use a soft washcloth and warm water to keep your baby's skin clean.